chromium/chromium/components/onc/docs/onc_spec.md

 * **ApnTypes**
     * (optional) - **array of string**
     * The type(s) of the APN.
+If provided, must be a non-empty array.
-Possible values are "Default" and or "Attach".
+      Possible values are "Default", "Attach", or "Tether".

 ## Certificates